nytimes/NYTPhotoViewer/README.md

 ## Inspiration

-NYTPhotoViewer draws feature inspiration from Facebook and Tweetbot's image viewers.
-If this implementation isn't to your liking, you may want to consider [JTSImageViewController](https://github.com/jaredsinclair/JTSImageViewController) or [IDMPhotoBrowser](https://github.com/ideaismobile/IDMPhotoBrowser).
+NYTPhotoViewer draws feature inspiration from Facebook and Tweetbot’s image viewers.
+If this implementation isn’t to your liking, you may consider [JTSImageViewController](https://github.com/jaredsinclair/JTSImageViewController) or [IDMPhotoBrowser](https://github.com/ideaismobile/IDMPhotoBrowser).

 ## Swift

 NYTPhotoViewer is written in Objective-C but is intended to be fully interoperable with Swift.
 You’ll need to include an [Objective-C bridging header](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/BuildingCocoaApps/MixandMatch.html) like [this one from the sample Swift project](Example/NYTPhotoViewer-Swift/NYTPhotoViewer-Swift-Bridging-Header.h).

-If you experience any interoperability difficulties, please open an issue or pull request and we will work to resolve it quickly.
+If you experience any interoperability difficulties, please open an issue or pull request and we will work to resolve it.

-## TODO
+## Todo

 * Animate bounds changes like Tweetbot and Facebook.
 * Publicly expose the data source property.